NoBlackBoxes/LastBlackBox/course/versions/enb/10_computer-vision/README.md

 some noise using the speaker.
 Use the serial connection introduced yesterday to connect to your Arduino.

-Ideally, try to move the robotor as such that the face gets centered in the image view (you can move left, right, so the face should be centered left/right).
+Ideally, try to move the robot as such that the face gets centered in the image view (you can move left, right, so the face should be centered left/right).

 Task 4: Be creative!
 -----------------------